 Barrier free access

-The Lentos aims to make a visit to the museum as simple and enjoyable an experience as possible for people with special needs.
-In addition to basic information about barrier free accessibility you will find details here of programmes on offer from the museum’s art education department for people with special needs.
+The Lentos aims to make a visit to the museum as simple and enjoyable an experience as possible for people with disabilities.
+In addition to basic information about barrier free accessibility you will find details here of programmes on offer from the museum’s art education department for people with disabilities.

 Tickets